isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 Your PRN can be found in your Workfare notification from the Board.
 Alternatively, visit <a href="https://www.workfare.gov.sg/" class="hyperlink">workfare.gov.sg</a>, login with your Singpass and select "View my Payment Reference Number (PRN)".<br><br></details></li>
 				<li class="Numbering" style="font-size:17px"><details><summary><font color="#009427"><b>How do I check my GovCash balance?</b></font></summary>
 To check your GovCash balance, please visit any OCBC ATM with your 8-digit Payment Reference Number* (PRN).
 Upon successful authentication, you will be able to view your GovCash balance.<br><br>
-More OCBC ATMs with GovCash functions will be introduced in future.<br><br>
 Alternatively, you may login to the LifeSG mobile app using your Singpass to view your GovCash balance and transaction history.
 You may refer to the <a href="https://www.workfare.gov.sg/Documents/Leaflet_GovCash.pdf" class="hyperlink">step-by-step guide</a> for detailed instructions.<br><br>
 *Your PRN can be found in your Workfare notification from the CPF Board, and at the Workfare Portal (Singpass login is required).<br><br></details></li>
 				<li class="Numbering" style="font-size:17px"><details><summary><font color="#009427"><b>What should I do if my facial recognition at the ATM with GovCash functions is unsuccessful?</b></font></summary>